-- (i) "Country Name" (C) which is the two-letter ISO 3166 code for the country in which the Applicant is located; - (ii) "Organization Name" (O) which is the organization name of the Subscriber; - (iii) "Organizational Unit Name" (OU) which is an optional field;

-- (iv) Effective no later than 1 September 2023, "Organization Identifier" which is the unique organization identifier of the organization - (v) Effective no later than 1 September 2023 for strict policy, "Surname" which is the last name of the Subject - (vi) Effective no later than 1 September 2023 for strict policy, "First name" which is the first name of the Subject - (vii) "Common Name" (CN) which is the personal name of the Subject; and - (viii) "Email" (E), which is the e-mail address of the Subject.
+- (i) "Country Name" (C) which is the two-letter ISO 3166 code for the country of the Subscriber; - (ii) "Organization Name" (O) which is the organization name of the Subscriber; - (iii) "Organizational Unit Name" (OU) which is an optional field; - (iv) Effective no later than 1 September 2023, "Organization Identifier" which is the unique organization identifier of the organization - (v) Effective no later than 1 September 2023 for strict policy, "Surname" which is the last name of the Subject - (vi) Effective no later than 1 September 2023 for strict policy, "First name" which is the first name of the Subject - (vii) "Common Name" (CN) which is the personal name of the Subject; and - (viii) "Email" (E), which is the e-mail address of the Subject.

-- (i) "Country Name" (C) which is the two-letter ISO 3166 code for the country in which the Applicant is located; - (ii) "Organization Name" (O) which is the name of the organization in the case of a corporation, partnership, or other entity.
-In the case of a sole proprietorship or individual, the organization name is not required, but may be the name of the Applicant; - (iii) "Organizational Unit Name" (OU) which is an optional field; - (iv) "Email" (E) is an optional field, which is the e-mail address of the Subject; - (v) "serialNumber" is an optional field, which is randomly generated and assigned to the Subject, if the Subject is an individual; and - (vi) "Common Name" (CN) which may be an individual's name, an organization's name or the name of a specific role within an organization.
+- (i) "Country Name" (C) which is the two-letter ISO 3166 code for the country of the Subscriber: - (ii) "Organization Name" (O) which is the name of the organization in the case of a corporation, partnership, or other entity.; - (iii) "Organizational Unit Name" (OU) which is an optional field; - (iv) "Email" (E) is an optional field, which is the e-mail address of the Subject; - (v) "serialNumber" is an optional field, which is randomly generated and assigned to the Subject, if the Subject is an individual; and - (vi) "Common Name" (CN) which may be an individual's name, an organization's name or the name of a specific role within an organization.

-- (i) "Country Name" (C) which is the two-letter ISO 3166 code for the country in which the Applicant is located; - (ii) "Organization Name" (O) which is the full legal name of the organization; - (iii) "Organizational Unit Name" (OU) which is an optional field; - (iv) "Common Name" (CN) which is an optional field; - (v) "Locality" (L), which is the city or locality of the organization's place of business; and - (vi) "State" (ST), which is the state or province of the organization's place of business, if applicable
+- (i) "Country Name" (C) which is the two-letter ISO 3166 code for the country of the Subscriber; - (ii) "Organization Name" (O) which is the full legal name of the organization; - (iii) "Organizational Unit Name" (OU) which is an optional field; - (iv) "Common Name" (CN) which is an optional field; - (v) "Locality" (L), which is the city or locality of the organization's place of business; and - (vi) "State" (ST), which is the state or province of the organization's place of business, if applicable

-- (i) "Country Name" (C) which is the two-letter ISO 3166 code for the country in which the Applicant is located; - (ii) "Organization Name" (O) which is the full legal name of the organization; - (iii) "Organizational Unit Name" (OU), (optional); - (iv) "Common Name" (CN) (optional) which is either the full legal name of the organization; - (v) "Street Address", which is the number and street address of the organization's place of business; - (vi) "Locality" (L), which is the city or locality of the organization's place of business; - (vii) "State" (ST), (if applicable) which is the state or province of the organization's place of business; - (viii) "Postal Code" which is the postal code of the organization's place of business (optional); - (ix) "serialNumber" which is the registration number of Subscriber; - (x) "businessCategory" which is the applicable business category clause per the VMC Requirements; - (xi) "jurisdictionOfIncorporationLocalityName" (if applicable) which is the jurisdiction of registration or incorporation locality of Subscriber; - (xii) "jurisdictionOfIncorporationStateOrProvinceName" (if applicable) which is the jurisdiction of registration or incorporation state or province of Subscriber; - (xiii) "jurisdictionOfIncorporationCountry" which is the jurisdiction of registration or incorporation country of Subscriber; - (xiv) markType which is Registered Mark or Government Mark
+- (i) "Country Name" (C) which is the two-letter ISO 3166 code for the country of the Subscriber; - (ii) "Organization Name" (O) which is the full legal name of the organization; - (iii) "Organizational Unit Name" (OU), (optional); - (iv) "Common Name" (CN) (optional) which is either the full legal name of the organization; - (v) "Street Address", which is the number and street address of the organization's place of business; - (vi) "Locality" (L), which is the city or locality of the organization's place of business; - (vii) "State" (ST), (if applicable) which is the state or province of the organization's place of business; - (viii) "Postal Code" which is the postal code of the organization's place of business (optional); - (ix) "serialNumber" which is the registration number of Subscriber; - (x) "businessCategory" which is the applicable business category clause per the VMC Requirements; - (xi) "jurisdictionOfIncorporationLocalityName" (if applicable) which is the jurisdiction of registration or incorporation locality of Subscriber; - (xii) "jurisdictionOfIncorporationStateOrProvinceName" (if applicable) which is the jurisdiction of registration or incorporation state or province of Subscriber; - (xiii) "jurisdictionOfIncorporationCountry" which is the jurisdiction of registration or incorporation country of Subscriber; - (xiv) markType which is Registered Mark or Government Mark